oclint/oclint-cocoa-additions/README.md

 # Rules

 * OCLINT_MUST_CALL_SUPER, as previously discussed, allows you to mark a method as requiring a call to its super implementation.
 Some system framework methods are marked this way, even if the system superclass version is marked explicitly as not doing anything.
-This is to catch common cases, where subclasses deeper down the hierarchy fail to call super.
-For example, it is a common mistake for subclasses of subclasses of UIViewController to fail to call the super implementation of ``viewWillAppear:`` even though the implementation in UIViewController is documented to do nothing.
+This is to catch common cases, where subclasses farther down the hierarchy fail to call super.
+For example, it is a common mistake when dealing with deeper class hierarchies, for subclasses of subclasses of UIViewController to fail to call the super implementation of ``viewWillAppear:`` even though the implementation in UIViewController is documented to do nothing and so immediate subclasses don't really need to call super.

 * OCLINT_PROTECTED_METHOD allows you to mark a method as protected.
-This is a concept from other OO languages (and also shows up as the little used ``@protected`` annotation on ivars) for a method that can only be called by the class itself and subclasses of that class.
+This is a concept from other OO languages (and also shows up as the little used ``@protected`` annotation on ivars).
+A protected method is a method that can only be called by the class itself and subclasses of that class.

-* OCLINT_SUBCLASS_MUST_OVERRIDE allows you to mark a method that any subclass of the marked declaration's class must implement.
+* OCLINT_SUBCLASS_MUST_OVERRIDE allows you to mark a method that any subclass of the marked declaration's class must override.
 This is useful for implementing abstract classes.

-Direct any questions to the oclint google group[TODO add group here] or create an issue on github.
+Direct any questions to the [oclint google group](https://groups.google.com/forum/#!forum/oclint-users) or create an issue on github.